 Anyway, their product seems pretty legit.
 Even though it does contain a few preservatives (so you don’t need to refrigerate it), that other 1% is composed mainly of Vitamins A, C and E – which come with their own healing properties for skin and hair.

-Lots of the happy customers who buy this product also use it as a styling gel.
+Lots of the happy customers who have bought this product use it as a hair gel.
 So it is a little sticky, but hey, that just means it’s more like the real thing.

 FYI: There’s no such thing as 100% pure aloe vera oil; despite what many manufacturers claim.